 Most Stylish Road Bike Helmet

-If you are searching for a helmet to look stylish in, POC’s Omne Air Spin helmet has you covered.
+If you are searching for a helmet to look stylish in, POC’s Ventral Lite helmet has you covered.
 While stylish, it doesn’t compromise on protection.
 A lightweight and well-ventilated helmet with SPIN (Shearing Pad INside) technology protects you from injury with its silicone padded coating.
 The EPS density optimized liner helps absorb the impact force of a crash.
 For a secure fit, the Omne Air Spin offers a strap adjustment system.

 - SPIN Technology